tensorflow/decision-forests/documentation/known_issues.md

 0.1.1 - 0.1.8               | 2.5
 0.1.0                       | 2.4

--   *Solution #2:* Wrapps your preprocessing function into another function that [squeeze](https://www.tensorflow.org/api_docs/python/tf/squeeze) its inputs.
+-   *Solution #2:* Wraps your preprocessing function into another function that [squeeze](https://www.tensorflow.org/api_docs/python/tf/squeeze) its inputs.

 ## No all models support distributed training and distribute strategies